zankhq/AT-AT/README.md

 ## The AT-AT Stack

-The "AT-AT Stack" is a web development stack focused on performance, design simplicity, and a smooth developer experience.
+The "AT-AT Stack" is a web development stack focused on performance, design simplicity, and a smooth developer experience.\
+Engineered for an imposing presence on the web landscape, the AT-AT Stack helps you march forward with unparalleled power and agility in your web development projects.

 It comprises:

 - **Astro**: For fast, modern websites with less effort.
 - **Tailwind CSS**: For utility-first CSS framework.